Weekend Mass Schedule

 Parishes make their own determinations regarding the celebration or cancellation of Masses, religious education classes, and parish activities based on local conditions.
 Parishioners are encouraged to check their parish social media page/website before heading out.

-The Diocese of Scranton asks all parishioners to follow guidance from state and local emergency officials throughout the duration of the storm and expresses gratitude to our clergy and parish leaders for their pastoral care and dedication to the safety of all throughout the coming days.
+The Diocese of Scranton asks all parishioners to follow guidance from state and local emergency officials in inclement weather and expresses gratitude to our clergy and parish leaders for their pastoral care and dedication to the safety of all.